ellefsen/wordpress-heroku-php/README.md

 	export PATH="$(brew --prefix homebrew/php/php55)/bin:$PATH"

+Delete/remove `public/content/object-cache.php` and `public/content/advanced-cache.php`.
+If you try to develop locally without syncing your external MemCachier envvars you might see a 500 error or a *You do not have sufficient permissions to access this page.* - message.
+Workaround is to simply remove object-cache.php and advanced-cache.php.
+In a future release I'll try to have these files added on deploy with Composer.

 Now to start your local dev environment run to start WordPress on http://localhost:5000/

 	foreman start

 If you don't have foreman installed, you can do so with `gem install foreman` assuming you have Ruby running on your system.
 If it fails, try adding sudo in front of the command.

-## Known Issues

-If you try to develop locally without syncing your external MemCachier envvars you might see a 500 error or a *You do not have sufficient permissions to access this page.* - message.
-Workaround is to simply remove object-cache.php and advanced-cache.php from the content dir while doing local dev.
-In a future release I'll try to have these files added on deploy with Composer.

 ## Sources